-When guests visit Coulter Road Baptist Church, they are greeted with clearly marked parking, a diverse welcome team and a clear way to get plugged into the church.
+When guests visit Coulter Road Baptist Church in Amarillo, Texas, they are greeted with clearly marked parking, a diverse welcome team and a clear way to get plugged into the church.

-Following their first visit to the church in Amarillo, Texas, guests are contacted by Pastor Michael Dickey, who thanks them for attending and asks if they have any questions.
-From the moment visitors walk into the church, they have a clear path to get involved and join the church.
+Following their first visit to the church, guests are contacted by Pastor Michael Dickey, who thanks them for attending and asks if they have any questions.
+From the moment visitors walk in, they have a clear path to get involved and join the church.

 This was not always the case though, Pastor Dickey explained.

-In fact, Coulter Road Baptist Church has spent the last months intentionally simplifying and modifying their strategy for church visitors.
+In fact, Coulter Road Baptist Church has spent recent months intentionally simplifying and modifying their strategy for church visitors.

 For Coulter Road Baptist Church, one of those growth areas was welcoming visitors.